 In response to the global pandemic, and Governor Cooper’s Executive Order, The Franklin School of Innovation is closed for in-person instruction.
-The Governor’s order now extends through May 15.
-The school will have spring break as planned, April 6 – April 10.
+The Governor’s order now extends through the remainder of the school year.
+FSI will continue to offer Virtual Learning through the remainder of the year.

 This is a developing situation, and we encourage you to check this page frequently for updates and for support.